We provide sustainable Data Science solutions to the food production industry.

 Modail Mara uses statistical and agent-based modelling to identify the highest risks and means to address them.

-Solution: In partnership with domain experts, Modail Mara created a model of disease pathways and farm types to identify the risk points.
+Solution: In partnership with domain experts, Modail Mara created a model of disease pathways and Canadian farms to identify the risk points.

 Using past and present data, scientific research, modelling, and machine learning, likely futures can be predicted.
 Predictive models can be used to explore scenarios and "What if?" questions, e.g. What if I do X then instead of now?